-The "Guideline for Use of VMS Systems for Construction" has been developed in order to:
+The "Guidelines for VMS System use within Construction Work Zones" has been developed to:

-- Acquaint the design consultant and New Jersey Turnpike Authority (Authority) staff with the various types of Variable Message Sign(s) (VMS) present on the New Jersey Turnpike and the Garden State Parkway. - Supplement the Manual for Traffic Control in Work Zones Section on Variable Message Sign (VMS) Systems with further recommendations on course of action for the use of VMS in advance of and during construction work on the Authority's Roadways. - Elaborate on design recommendations for PVMS (Portable Variable Message Sign) placement especially during High Intensity Construction Cycles (HICCs), which are not covered in the Authority's Standard Drawings or Work Zone Manual.
+- Acquaint the design consultant and New Jersey Turnpike Authority (Authority, NJTA) staff with the various types of Variable Message Sign(s) (VMS) present on the New Jersey Turnpike (Turnpike) and the Garden State Parkway (Parkway). - Supplement the Manual for Traffic Control in Work Zones Section on Variable Message Sign (VMS) Systems with further recommendations on course of action for the use of VMS in advance of and during construction work on the Authority's Roadways. - Elaborate on design recommendations for Portable Variable Message Sign (PVMS) placement especially during High Intensity Construction Cycles (HICCs), which are not covered in the Authority's Standard Drawings or Work Zone Manual.

 This document is not intended to be a standard, but rather a guideline for use and focuses on both effective messages and location/duration of said messages.
-Traffic control methods and use of VMS for each project should be consistent with the general provisions of this Guideline, the Authority's Design Manual, Standard and Supplementary Specifications, the Authority's Manual for Traffic Control in Work Zones, and the latest edition of the Manual for Uniform Traffic Control Devices (MUTCD).
+Traffic control methods and use of VMS for each project should be consistent with the general provisions of this Guideline, the Authority's Design Manual, Standard and Supplementary Specifications, the Authority's Manual for Traffic Control in Work Zones, and the Manual for Uniform Traffic Control Devices (MUTCD).